 Are you wondering why your little one is so fascinated by her cute little fingers, your mobile phone you rarely clean, a random paper, or the remote control that’s never been disinfected?
 The answer is simple: it’s all part of their learning and development.

-Did you know that this little milestone actually has a name?
+Did you know that this little milestone has a name?
 It’s called baby mouthing.
-Sure, your baby will most likely put the most random stuff inside their mouth, but baby mouthing actually helps them get stronger and stay healthy.
+Your baby will most likely put the most random stuff inside their mouth, but baby mouthing helps them get stronger and stay healthy.
 Interesting, right?
 Let’s learn more about why babies put everything in their mouths and what you can do about it.

 Reasons Why Do Babies Put Everything In Their Mouths